 I invite you to join me, to Live in The Story.
-Let’s move out of the shallows and dive deeper into the vast ocean of the Word and marvel at the wonders hidden there for us.
+Let uss move out of the shallows and dive deeper into the vast ocean of the Word so we can marvel at all the wonders hidden there for us.
 Let us “gather around the words of Scripture with the expectation that these words will become for us the Word of God Incarnate.”
 (Willimon)

 And as we read, may we be created and recreated, formed and reformed and ever transformed into the image of the Christ whose Word dwells richly within us and among us.

-Living in The Story reflections for Week 1: We Begin with Faith
+Living in The Story readings for Week 1: We Begin with Faith

 William H. Willimon, Pastor: The Theology and Practice of Ordained Ministry (Nashville: Abingdon Press, 2002).